 Here are 3 ways to follow-through with commitments:

-1. Delegate effectively.
-Encourage a culture where people can make decisions, are trusted to use good judgement and have the discernment to know when to ask more questions before taking action.
+- Delegate effectively.
+Encourage a culture where people can make decisions, are trusted to use good judgement, and have the discernment to know when to ask more questions before acting.

 The same way an internal controls structure without sufficient monitoring is wishful thinking, not reality, getting organizational buy-in without communicating consequences is expecting results with a key part missing.

 When things are broken, they need to be fixed.
-There must be a price to pay when policies are ignored or circumvented.
-Whether you are a federal grant recipient explaining proper time charging for the grants or a nonprofit educating staff on the disciplinary consequences for accepting vendor gifts, everyone needs to understand that misbehavior will have real consequences.
+There must be a price to pay when policies are ignored or circumvented, and everyone needs to understand that misbehavior will have real consequences.

 - Recognize individuals and department